-Light energy is consists of various types.
+Light energy consists of various types.
 They are:

 visible light can be seen by the naked eye.
 It’s a form of electromagnetic energy.
 The largest source of visible light energy is the sun.
-It can also emit from lights, bulbs, etc.
+It can also be emitted from light, bulbs, etc.

 Infrared light is also a form of electromagnetic energy and it produces heat with light energy.
-The tv remorts uses infrared light to communicate to the tv.
+The tv reports use infrared light to communicate with the tv.
 They travel from the remote to the tv.